-- (a) Biodiesel is a renewable, oxygenated fuel made from agricultural and renewable resources such as soybeans or rapeseeds.
-Biodiesel is a fuel comprised of methyl or ethyl ester-based oxygenates of long chain fatty acids derived from the transesterification of vegetable oils, animal fats, and cooking oils.
+- 1. Biodiesel is a renewable, oxygenated fuel made from agricultural and renewable resources such as soybeans or rapeseeds.
+Biodiesel is a fuel comprised of methyl or ethyl ester oxygenates of long chain fatty acids derived from the transesterification of vegetable oils, animal fats, and cooking oils.
 It contains no petroleum-based diesel fuel but can be blended at any level with petroleum-based diesel fuel.
 In case it is not blended with petroleum-based diesel fuel such biodiesel is referred to as "B100", which means that it consists of 100 % (pure) biodiesel.
 However, most common biodiesel is blended with conventional (petroleum-based) diesel fuel.
 The percentage of the blend can be identified by its name.
-For example, B7 consisting of 7 % biodiesel and 93 % conventional petroleum-based diesel fuel and B20 consisting 20 % biodiesel and 80 % conventional diesel fuel.
-Raw pressed vegetable oils are not considered to be biodiesel. - (b) Advantages of Biodiesel: - · Biodiesel produces less visible smoke and a lower amount of particulate matter. - Biodiesel is biodegradable and nontoxic. - Biodiesel is safer than conventional diesel fuel because of its higher flash point.
+For example, "B7" consists of 7 % biodiesel and 93 % conventional diesel fuel.
+The unprocessed vegetable oil is not considered as diesel fuel. - 2.
+Advantages of biodiesel: - · Biodiesel produces less visible smoke and a lower amount of particulate matter. - · Biodiesel is biodegradable and nontoxic. - Biodiesel is safer than conventional diesel fuel because of its higher flash point.